Basic Approach

 - 1.Selection of main suppliers

-We hold briefings on the importance of CSR procurement and our ESG initiatives with the selected suppliers, and then ask them to respond to the CSR procurement survey.
-Referencing the RBA1 VAP2 audit standards, the survey consists of 67 questions covering eight categories3: compliance and fair and equitable transactions, provision of products and services, information management, supply chain, environment, human rights and labor, health and safety, and dialogue and cooperation with local communities (see the table below).
-Items are classified into two categories: those related to the internal management structure, such as the clear documentation of policies and the identification of responsible parties, and those related to the status of activities, mainly those that can be quantified, such as the volumes of contaminated materials discharged and the number of occupational injuries.- 1Responsible Business Alliance.
+ENEOS holds briefings on the importance of CSR procurement and its ESG initiatives with the selected suppliers, and then asks them to respond to the CSR procurement survey.
+Referencing the RBA1 VAP2 audit standards, the survey consists of 73 questions covering eight categories: compliance and fair and equitable transactions, provision of products and services, information management, supply chain, environment, human rights and labor, health and safety, and dialogue and cooperation with local communities (see the table below).
+Items are evaluated after being classified into two categories: items related to the internal management structure, such as the clear documentation of policies on compliance and human rights protection, the enforcement of compliance, and the identification of those responsible for reducing environmental impact, and items related to the status of activities, mainly those that can be quantified, such as the volumes of contaminated materials discharged and the number of occupational injuries.- 1Responsible Business Alliance.
 An industry coalition for ensuring responsible conduct in global supply chains within the electronics industry established in 2004.
 The RBA established the RBA Code of Conduct to ensure that working environments are safe, that workers are treated with respect and dignity, and that companies are environmentally conscious and responsible in their business activities.
 RBA member companies are required to abide by the RBA Code of Conduct.
-As of June 2024, the RBA has more than 230 member companies.
+As of June 2025, the RBA has more than 250 member companies.

 - 2The Validated Assessment Program (VAP) is an audit program in which a third-party auditor confirms compliance with the RBA Code of Conduct.
 VAP audits are conducted to ascertain whether compliance requirements are met in accordance with the VAP standards, which consist of labor, health and safety, environmental, ethics, and supply chain management.